andrewgale1/LOGINform/README.md

 ## LOGINform
 This was done as a html/css exercise for class.
+The assignment: to create a simple login form.